A reduced order model for geometrically parameterized two-scale simulations of elasto-plastic microstructures under large deformations: Formulation Of The Microscopic Problem

-The left-hand expression is complicated due to the derivatives of $\bm{F}_{\bm{\mu}}^{-1}$ and $|\det \bm{F}_{\bm{\mu}}|$.
+The {integrand} is complicated due to the derivatives of $\bm{F}_{\bm{\mu}}^{-1}$ and $|\det \bm{F}_{\bm{\mu}}|$, {but in principle these derivatives can be computed for a given geometrical mapping $\bm{\Phi}_{\bm{\mu}}$}.
 If the effective stress $\barbm{P}$ can be assumed to vary smoothly with the parameters $\bm{\mu}$, which may be a reasonable assumption for smoothly varying shapes using, for instance, splines, finite differences can be used to approximate these sensitivities.